What is a Martingale Collar?

 As a dog owner, choosing the right collar for your pet is essential.
 At the very least, it should serve these two basic functions without hurting your dog.

 Martingale dog collars give you control over your pet and help keep them safely on-leash without choking them.
-The martingale collar design is an improvement on the choke chain.
+The martingale collar design is an improvement on the (not recommended) choke chain.
 But unlike choke chains, they allow you to adjust and control the fit around your pet’s neck.
 Choke Chains are considered aversive equipment by Positive Reinforcement Dog Trainers (such as Association of Professional Dog Trainers)

 Other popular names for martingale collars are: